robj411/p2_drivers/README.md

 parameters.
 The distributions are made using data sourced by Doohan et al. (2025) (shown in Table <a href="#tab:pathogenprofile">6.1</a>), and are described in Table <a href="#tab:pathogenparameters">6.2</a>.
-Age profiles for severity rates are shown in Figure
+Age profiles for severity ratios are shown in Figure
 <a href="#fig:ratesbyage">6.1</a>.
 We sample parameter values from
 distributions informed by the seven pathogen profiles. $\text{R}_0$ is truncated at 1.5 and 3.5 following Whittaker et al. (2024).